ExpressLRS/Docs/docs/quick-start/firmware-options.md

 !!! attention ""
     Note: Configuration of Receivers should match the configuration of the Transmitter Module for Sync/Binding to happen between devices.

-Most of the options listed above also apply to Receivers.
+Most of the options listed above for the Transmitter Modules also apply to Receivers.
 The following are options specific to receivers that you might need.

 ### Output Inverting